Did you know that cats have the largest repertoire of sounds of any carnivore?

 Spiders:

-There are several forms of spiders.
+There are several forms of purring.

 Kittens purr when cared for by the mother and out of satisfaction.